 Erskine College Institutional Grants and Scholarships

 Presidential Full Scholarship recipients are required to maintain a 3.0 GPA and complete 30 hours per academic year in order to renew the scholarship.
 Cumulative hours and GPA must be earned at Erskine College.
 Students receiving Presidential Full Scholarships cannot receive other Erskine College institutional aid, including Erskine College athletic scholarships.
 This does not exclude students from receiving other aid from federal, state, local, and/or other assistance from outside resources.
 If you fail to meet the qualifications to renew the scholarship, you cannot regain the Honors Institute Scholarship.

 Presidential Scholarship recipients are required to maintain a 3.0 GPA and complete 30 hours per academic year in order to renew the scholarship.
 Cumulative hours and GPA must be earned at Erskine College.
 The Solomon scholarship covers up to 16 credit hours per semester, which is considered a full academic load.
 If an overload is taken in any given semester, you will be responsible for the extra cost of those courses.
 If you fail to meet the qualifications to renew the scholarship, you cannot regain the Solomon or Wylie Scholarship.
 Losing the Solomon or Wylie Scholarship will result in a reduction of your financial aid.

 Dean, Towers, Garnet, or Gold Scholarship

 These recipients must maintain *satisfactory academic progress (see p.
 30-31 of the College Catalog) and must earn a GPA that meets the requirements for continuing enrollment and graduation and complete 24 cumulative hours per academic year.
-Students receiving Dean, Honors, Erskine, Towers, Garnet, or Gold Scholarships may receive additional Erskine College funds, including athletics, music and drama with limitation.
+Students receiving Dean, Honors, Erskine, Towers, Garnet, or Gold Scholarships may receive additional Erskine College funds, including athletics, music, and drama, with limitation.